 Located in the heart of Trastevere, Piazza di Santa Maria is a surprisingly quiet and tranquil place given its location in such a popular neighborhood.

-This is also where you’ll find the Basilica di Santa Maria, which is absolutely worth a peek inside–the mosaics that cover the walls are magnificent!
+This is also where you’ll find the Basilica di Santa Maria, which is absolutely worth a quick look inside.

 Piazza del Campidoglio